sharadregoti/tyk-docs/tyk-docs/content/advanced-configuration/transform-traffic/response-body.md

 #### Shaping responses for different devices

-You can detect the client device types via headers or context variables and transform the response payload to optimise it for that particular device.
-For example, you might optimise the response content for mobile apps.
+You can detect the client device types via headers or context variables and transform the response payload to optimize it for that particular device.
+For example, you might optimize the response content for mobile apps.

 #### SOAP to REST translation